changm/BackoutBot/README.md

   2. b2gperf isn't working anymore!

   Sometimes b2gperf is updated along with Gecko.
 Please update Gecko and run the setup.sh script again.
 This will update b2gperf and Gecko so that they are in sync again.

+  3. Sometimes b2gperf times out and I lost some data!

+  Yeah... not sure if this is marionnette or b2gperf or what.
+If you just continue running, it'll eventually fix itself.

 ![ScreenShot](/images/backout.jpg)